spine-tools/Spine-Toolbox/README.md

 ### About requirements

-Python 3.7 or Python 3.8.1 or later is required.
-Python 3.8.0 is not allowed due to problems in DLL loading on Windows.
+Python 3.7, 3.8, or 3.9 is required.
+Python 3.8.0 is not supported due to problems in DLL loading on Windows.

 See file `setup.cfg` and `requirements.txt` for packages required to run Spine Toolbox.
 (Additional packages needed for development are listed in `dev-requirements.txt`.)